 Video marketing has become critically important for businesses scrambling to navigate and adapt to a rapidly changing marketplace.
+The use of video—already on the rise—catapulted to new heights during the pandemic.

 There’s no disputing that more people are online than ever.
 Given our recent reliance on web-based platforms, is it any wonder businesses have prioritized their customers’ online experience?